mitdbg/datascienceclass/lab_6/README.md

 0. You may not call the `self.gamestate` directly from your code.
 We have provided helper methods for interacting with the `GameState` and you must use those helpers.
 If there is some `GameState` you would like us to expose to you which we have not already, please send us a note on Piazza.
 1. You must write all of your code inside of the `Fedaykin1`, `Fedaykin2`, `Fedaykin3`, and `Fedaykin4` actor classes.
 When we test your implementation, we will only pull these 4 classes from your source code, so if you modify the `GameState` or driver code (i.e. the stuff in `__main__`) your submission will probably crash and burn.
 2. This should be guaranteed by following rule (1.), but for this lab you are not allowed to implement a Ray Task which runs outside of your Actor process(es).
-We are disallowing this in order to guarantee that we can run multiple submissions in parallel on the cluster, thus allowing you all to test your code more frequently.
+We are disallowing this in order to guarantee that we can run some submissions in parallel on the cluster, thus allowing you all to test your code more frequently.

 **Gameplay:** The game is played between two players, you and the "rival".
 Each player controls 4 Ray Actors -- i.e. stateful classes with functions -- and each Actor runs on a single CPU.
 (Your Actors are the classes `Fedaykin1`, `Fedaykin2`, `Fedaykin3`, and `Fedaykin4` in the `dune/dune_game.py` file.)